galaxyproject/training-material/topics/admin/tutorials/cvmfs/tutorial.md

 > things in here now.
 I've got byhand and managed.
 {: .spoken data-visual="terminal" data-cmd="ls -al"}

+>  If I go into byhand
+{: .spoken data-visual="terminal" data-cmd="cd byhand"}

->  If I go into byhand you can see here that I have quite a lot of different
->  genomes and their tool indices.
+> you can see here that I have quite a lot of different genomes and their tool indices.
-{: .spoken data-visual="terminal" data-cmd="cd byhand; ls"}
+{: .spoken data-visual="terminal" data-cmd="ls"}

 > So if I'm going to, say, sacCer2, I can see in here there are bowtie index,
 > the bwa index, the uh the picard index, the sam index; a whole bunch of